 Go alfresco: Wiltshire pubs with great gardens

 Is there anything more British than a pub garden?
-Whether you want your green space near a river, meadow, or city, we've scoured Wilts for the best in show
+We've scoured Wilts for the best in show

 Now we’re officially into summer and we’ve got the weather on board, it’s time to take the drinks outdoors.
 Here is our pick of the best Wiltshire pubs with groovy gardens and other cool outside spaces.
 Got your own favourite?
 Do share and I’ll jump in the convertible (I wish…) and go check it out.
 Tally ho!

 Tucked away in the Nadder Valley, away from the hustle and bustle, The Royal Oak has been an inn since 1852.
 Since it’s renovation in 2015, the pub has built a reputation for high quality food, superior rooms and a relaxed and friendly atmosphere.
 There is a lovely mix of old and new, with traditional thick beams and stone fireplaces as well as stylish wooden furniture by local designer Matthew Burt and a fabulous modern conservatory, framed with green oak, that overlooks the garden.

 A fabulous English pub with a quirky, country twist.
 Nestled on the outskirts of the Longleat Estate in the quaint historical village of Horningsham, it is properly dog-friendly, has a lovely beer garden and even rears its own organic pigs.
 Snort.

 A freehold village pub situated at the edge of the Savernake Forest.
 The Kennet & Avon Canal runs right through the lower end of the village, the food is bonzer and there is a lovely, dog-friendly beer garden with a boules pitch.
 Lovely jubby!